AnyFetch/developers.anyfetch.com/guides/using/provider.md

 If an update of the `access_token` is already pending, the status will be `429 Too Many Requests`.

 The provider will then asynchronously send documents to anyFetch.

+## Delete provider
+When an authorization is revoked, the manager will automatically call `DELETE /access_token` to remove tokens.

 ## Sample providers
 anyFetch ships with some default providers you may want to check: